AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/input-output.md

 For more information on mapping Adobe Analytics data or Audience Manager data, visit the Analytics field mappings or Audience Manager field mappings guide.

 You can use Experience Event (EE) or Consumer Experience Event (CEE) XDM schemas for input datasets that are not populated via one of the above connectors.
 Additional XDM field groups can be added during the schema creation process.
-The field groups can be provided by Adobe like the standard field groups or a user-defined field group, which matches the data representation in the Platform.
+The field groups can be provided by Adobe like the standard field groups or a custom field group, which matches the data representation in the Platform.

 >[!IMPORTANT]
 >
 >You must ensure that data is being populated into these input datasets.
-If no events from standard field groups are found in the input datasets, you must add user-defined events during the configuration workflow.
-Please see details about user-defined events.
+If no events from standard field groups are found in the input datasets, you must add custom events during the configuration workflow.
+Please see details about custom events.

 ### Standard field groups used by Customer AI {#standard-events}